omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Creating Analysis Files
 -----------------------

+The usual way of creating an analysis file is to "imitate" opening an |omnet++|
+result file by double-clicking it in the :guilabel:`Project Explorer` view.
+Result files cannot be opened directly, so the IDE will offer creating an analysis file for it instead.

+If the result file name looks like the file was created as part of an experiment or parameter study, the IDE creates an analysis file that includes all result files from that experiment as input.
+The variable part of the file name will be replaced by an asterisk (``*``), will be added with both the ``.sca`` and ``.vec`` file extension.
+For example, double-clicking a file called ``PureAloha-numHosts=10,iaMean=1-#3.sca`` will add ``PureAloha-*.sca`` and ``PureAloha-*.vec`` to the analysis.

-To create a new analysis file, choose :guilabel:`File \| New \| Analysis File` from the menu.
-Select the folder for the new file and enter the file name.
-Press :guilabel:`Finish` to create and open an empty analysis file.
+Upon double-clicking, the :guilabel:`New Analysis File` dialog will open.
+The folder and the file name are pre-filled according to the location and name of the result file.
+Press :guilabel:`Finish` to create the new analysis file.

+The same dialog is also available from the menu as :menuselection:`File --> New --> Analysis File`.
+However, analysis files created that way will contain no reference to result files, so file name patterns will need to be added later.

 .. figure:: pictures/ANF-NewAnalysisFileDialog.png
    :alt: New Analysis File dialog
+   :width: 80%

    New Analysis File dialog

-There is also a quicker way to create an analysis file for a result file.
-Just double-click on the result file in the :guilabel:`Project Explorer View` to open the :guilabel:`New Analysis File` dialog.
-The folder and file name is prefilled according to the location and name of the result file.
-Press :guilabel:`Finish` to create a new analysis file containing the vector and scalar files whose names correspond to the result file.
-If the name of the result file contains a numeric suffix (e.g.
-``aloha-10.vec``), then all files with the same prefix will be added to the analysis file (i.e. ``aloha-*.vec`` and ``aloha-*.sca``).

 .. tip::